Chapter Five

 Many of the interrogation tactics currently in use are not new.
 Consider those mentioned in this discussion of Dalug Luft, the first German camp for Air Force POWs which opened in December, 1939 during the regime of the 1929 Geneva POW Convention.

 From July, 1940, Dalug Luft became the interrogation centre to which all British, and later many American Air Force prisoners were sent immediately after being shot down.
-Like all interrogation centres it was the exception to most prison camp rules.
+Like all interrogation centers it was the exception to most prison camp rules.
 On arrival the prisoners were put into solitary confinement where they remained for periods varying from twenty-four hours to a month.
 If for any reason the Germans suspected that they had information which might be of value, they were subjected to mild forms of third degree.
 Sometimes they were starved for twenty-four hours, or forbidden to read or write.
 Occasionally they were forbidden to wash, a deprivation which most prisoners found easy to bear.
 The most severe form of pressure was overheating of the prison cell.
 This produced thirst and after twenty-four hours was distressing enough to make most men angry; it was rare that they became pliant.

 Aidan Crawley, Escape From Germany, at 100, Dorset Press (New York, 1985).

-A further discussion of Dalug Luft techniques is found in Adrian Gilbert's POW:
+A further discussion of Dalug Luft techniques is found in Adrian Gilbert's POW: Allied Prisoners in Europe, 1939-1945:

 As part of the disorientation process, the newly arrived prisoner was held in one of 200 small, sparsely furnished calls, and kept there in solitary confinement.
 There were virtually no washing facilities, and food was poor and limited, although lice and fleas were there in abundance.
 Within the cells--and elsewhere in the camp--hidden microphones relayed inadvertent comments made by the prisoners, which were written down in shorthand for subsequent use by the interrogators.
-There was no natural light in the cells, and strong artificial lights were kept on for long periods too make sleep difficult.
+There was no natural light in the cells, and strong artificial lights were kept on for long periods to make sleep difficult.
 A further discomfort were the radiators, which could be turned on and off only by the guards and sometimes generated fierce levels of heat.
 According to one witness, on a warm day the heated cell temperature could reach 129° F.

 Adrian Gilbert, POW: Allied Prisoners in Europe, 1939-1945, John Murray (London, 2006) at 57.

 Interrogation of prisoners of war is regulated by Geneva Convention III.
-Article 13 provides, in part, that "Prisoners of war must at all times be humanely treated," as well as that they "must at all times be protected, particularly against acts of violence or intimidation..."
+Article 13 provides, in part, that "Prisoners of war must at all times be humanely treated," and that they "must at all times be protected, particularly against acts of violence or intimidation..."
 Article 14 requires that "Prisoners of war are entitled in all circumstances to respect for their persons and their honor."
 Article 16, reads, in full "Taking into consideration the provisions of the present Convention relating to rank and sex, and subject to any privileged treatment which may be accorded to them by reason of their state of health, age or professional qualifications, all prisoners of war shall be treated alike by the Detaining Power, without any adverse distinction based on race, nationality, religious belief or political opinions, or any other distinction founded on similar criteria."

 Article 22, sets physical conditions of confinement "Prisoners of war interned in unhealthy areas, or where the climate is injurious for them, shall be removed as soon as possible to a more favourable climate.
 The Detaining Power shall assemble prisoners of war in camps or camp compounds according to their nationality, language and customs, provided that such prisoners shall not be separated from prisoners of war belonging to the armed forces with which they were serving at the time of their capture, except with their consent."
 Article 25 says that "Prisoners of war shall be quartered under conditions as favourable as those for the forces of the Detaining Power who are billeted in the same area.
 The said conditions shall make allowance for the habits and customs of the prisoners and shall in no case be prejudicial to their health.
 The foregoing provisions shall apply in particular to the dormitories of prisoners of war as regards both total surface and minimum cubic space, and the general installations, bedding and blankets.
 The premises provided for the use of prisoners of war individually or collectively, shall be entirely protected from dampness and adequately heated and lighted, in particular between dusk and lights out."
 Article 34 states that "Prisoners of war shall enjoy complete latitude in the exercise of their religious duties, including attendance at the service of their faith, on condition that they comply with the disciplinary routine prescribed by the military authorities.
 Adequate premises shall be provided where religious services may be held."

 Finally, and most importantly, Article 17 requires that "No physical or mental torture, nor any other form of coercion, may be inflicted on prisoners of war to secure from them information of any kind whatever.
 Prisoners of war who refuse to answer may not be threatened, insulted, or exposed to unpleasant or disadvantageous treatment of any kind."
+Emphasis added.

 Following repatriation after the Korean War, five American physicians who had been prisoners of the Communists wrote an explanation of what was then termed "brainwashing" techniques used by the North Koreans and Communist Chinese: